 In another case, a number of heirs inherited shares in a land association that owned a number of land estates that were not adjacent to each other.
 The land estates were the association’s sole assets and from the date of establishing the association until the time of its dissolution, the association had not undertaken any business transactions.

-The heirs petitioned to dissolve the association and, after they receive the land estate without division, a land asset would be assigned to each of them separately.
+The heirs petitioned to dissolve the association and, after if they would have received the land estate without division, a land asset would be assigned to each of them separately.

 In this case, after executing the dissolution exempt from tax pursuant to Section 71 of the law, the heirs could not benefit from the provisions in Section 61 of the law for assigning assets to each of them, as the properties did not border on each other.